How to Remove DSR Search

 chrome extensions folders

-If you don’t see them, click the extension you want to delete and its ID should be visible on the next page.
+If you don’t see the ID, click the rogue extension.
+The ID should be visible on the next page.
 Copy it and add it to your text file with rogue policy values.

-Make sure to collect the IDs of all extensions that you think could be linked to DSR Search or are otherwise unwanted.
+Make sure to collect the IDs of all extensions that you think could be linked to DSR Search.

 How to Delete DSR Search Virus Policies

-DSR Search’s rogue policies are the core issue and now you’ve got the necessary information to hunt them down and delete them:
+DSR Search’s rogue policies are what’s keeping you from removing the hijacker, but now you’ve got the means to hunt them down.

-Run a search, delete the key (folder in the left panel) that contains the relevant item, and search again.
+Delete the key (folder in the left panel) that gets found and search again.

-After you make sure there are no more results for that search query, proceed to the next policy value or rogue extension ID.
+You must make sure there are no more results for that search query and then proceed to the next policy value or rogue extension ID.

 Start by right-clicking the parent key.
 You must go to Permissions > Advanced > Change, and type “everyone” in the text field.